-An essential part of digital marketing is online advertising, and the two most prevalent ad platforms in use today are Facebook Ads and AdWords.
+An essential part of SEO marketing is online advertising, and the two most prevalent ad platforms in use today are Facebook Ads and AdWords.
 Amidst these popular giants, let’s not forget about the good old Bing!
 Reinstating the very importance of Bing, here’s what you can glance through in this blog:

 - Starting with Bing

 - Features of Bing advertising

 - Why should you use Bing?

 With Google stealing away all the thunder, Bing isn’t the first ad channel that would come to your mind when it comes to PPC.
 Now, if you think your company is drawing in some remarkable revenues through various ppc management services like Facebook Ads and AdWords, then Bing is something that you must try out.

 Starting with Bing

 Did you know Bing represents a whopping 20% of the entire US search volume?